yqinic/UIWP/README.md

 The manuscript paper for the protocol can be viewed [here](https://github.com/yqinic/yqinic.github.io/blob/master/Efficient_and_Reliable_Aerial_Communication_with_Wireless_Sensors.pdf).

+The experiment results for the paper can be viewed [here](https://github.com/yqinic/yqinic.github.io/tree/master/examples/uiwp-data-collection/experiment_results).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See following descriptions on how to run the code on your nodes.